thingsiplay/fpath/README.md

 directory.
 With options all of these default processing can be changed.

 The stdin can be ignored with option `-z`.
-And `--` tells the script to stop processing options and accept anything that comes after the double dash as path input files rather than options.
-Let's see how all of this works with a series of simple examples:
+And `--` tells the script to stop processing options and accept anything that comes after the double dash as input file paths, rather than options.
+Let's see how all of this works with a series of simple examples.

 Output from `ls` will include quotes for paths with spaces: